 People use terms like “psychopath” or “manic” or “depressed” to describe others – often forgetting that these are actually mental health terms with real definitions and diagnoses.
 But how do you know when your co-worker is struggling, versus just in a temporary funk?
 How do you know if your boss is a narcissist, or if they’re just being a little mean-spirited that day?
 How do you tell which characteristics and behaviors are part of someone’s personality — or if something more serious is lurking underneath?

-Join us Tuesday, February 13th, when regular JCH speaker Amy Morgan is back to:
+Join us for this recorded webinar, when regular JCH speaker Amy Morgan of the Academy Hour is back to:

 - recognize some basic signs and symptoms,

 - discuss the best way to interact with an individual who is displaying those signs, and

 - share some key techniques that could make the difference between escalation and a peaceful outcome.

 Justice Clearinghouse Editors (JCH): Your webinar is specifically about identifying quickly a mental health disorder or illness and knowing the basics of interacting with someone struggling with mental health issues.
 How might this be beneficial?

 Those in emergency response, public safety, or the justice system interact with a wide variety of individuals.
 Even if no one ever had a mental illness or a disorder, there are a lot of different personalities to try to manage on a daily basis.
 If you, then, add in the factor that 1 in 5 adults in America experience a mental illness, you have an enormous amount of variables with who you may be interacting.
 Being able to recognize signs of a particular mental health issue, and knowing how to respond to that particular issue, could help de-escalate a situation much more quickly than responding in a way that could even worsen the situation.

 Understanding the signs and outward appearance of certain mental health issues